 Adult ADHD Treatment

-For some, untreated trauma interferes with executive functions, mimicking ADHD.
+For some, untreated trauma interferes with EFs, mimicking ADHD.
 For others, trauma-related stress worsens ADHD symptoms.

-So, we'll begin with the intake process to find out ways your past experiences intersect with your diagnosis.
-If there's a fit, we'll proceed to treatment: weekly sessions together.
+So, we'll begin with the intake process.
+This helps us see connections between past experiences and current symptoms.
+After the assessment, we'll have a diagnosis and treatment plan discussion.
+If we both think there's a fit, we'll proceed to treatment: weekly or twice weekly sessions together.

 Does this sound like you (or someone you care about)?